Frank A. Walls: Alger–Peterson murder

-In the early morning hours of July 22, Walls committed his most well-known and infamous murders.
-He broke into a mobile home in Ocean City's Greenwood Mobile Home Park, at the time inhabited by 22-year-old Eglin Air Force Base airman Edward Alger and his girlfriend, 20-year-old Ann Louise Peterson, and intentionally knocked over a fan to wake up the occupants.
+In the early morning hours of July 22, Walls committed a double murder.
+He broke into a mobile home in Ocean City's Greenwood Mobile Home Park, at the time inhabited by 22-year-old Eglin Air Force Base airman Edward Alger and his girlfriend, 20-year-old Anne Louise Peterson, and intentionally knocked over a fan to wake the occupants up.

 When Alger and Peterson arrived to check what the noise was, Walls forced Peterson to tie up her boyfriend's hands and ankles, before he did the same to her.
 At some point, however, Alger loosened up the bindings and attacked Walls, but was knocked to the ground and had his throat cut.
 Still alive, Alger bit Walls on the hand, causing him to drop the knife.
 Undeterred by this, Walls then pulled out a gun and shot Alger three times in the head, killing him.

 Walls then returned to Peterson, removed her gag and started assaulting her.
 At one point, he grabbed his gun and shot her in the head – the shot proved to be non-fatal, at which point Walls put a pillow over her face and shot again, killing her.
 He then stole $200, a worn leather wallet and an oscillating fan, and then left.
-The couple's bodies were found on July 23, after one of Alger's superiors noticed that he had had not arrived at work.
+The couple's bodies were found on July 23, after one of Alger's superiors noticed that he had not arrived at work.

 Arrest, investigation, and trials

-The day after Alger and Peterson's bodies were discovered, Walls was arrested after his roommate tipped police off about his odd behavior.
+The day after Alger and Peterson's bodies were discovered, Walls was arrested after his roommate provided information to law enforcement officials.
 As a result, Walls was charged with two counts of first-degree murder, two counts of kidnapping, armed robbery, burglary, grand theft and possession of stolen property.
 An inspection of his trailer home led to the discovery of stolen items from the crime scene, and Walls himself later admitted responsibility for the murders.

 While he was awaiting trial for the double murder, Okaloosa County Police Department created a special unit to re-examine recent unsolved murders in an attempt to link them to Walls, as they suspected that he had had previous victims.
 One case authorities paid special attention to was the Gygi murder, as a search of Walls' trailer led to the recovery of a fan similar to the one stolen from her mobile home and also had a single fingerprint, later identified to be hers.